dtcarls/fantasy_football_chat_bot/README.md

 ## Setting up GroupMe, and deploying app in Heroku

+** Do not deploy 2 of the same bot in the same chat.
+In general, you should let your commissioner do the setup **

 ### GroupMe Setup

 Go to www.groupme.com and sign up or login